SimonLariz/httpbench/README.md

 Refer to the source code and the `github.com/cheggaaa/pb` package documentation for more details on customization options.

+## Important Note

+Please refrain from benchmarking, load testing, or performing any unauthorized tests on the live website or application without explicit permission from the project maintainers.
+Unauthorized testing can put unnecessary strain on the servers and may be considered a form of attack.
+If you wish to conduct performance tests or benchmarking, please contact us first to discuss the scope and obtain permission.
+Thank you for your understanding and cooperation.

 ## Roadmap

 - [ ] Support for POST request with request bodies